Services and Fees

 Anti-virus and anti-spyware software should be installed on Windows computers.

-Students can obtain a copy of Microsoft Office for Windows or Macintosh computers, or the Windows operating system, for free through an agreement with Microsoft.
+Students can obtain a copy of Microsoft Office for Windows or Macintosh computers, or the Windows operating system, at no charge through an agreement with Microsoft.
 Miami has two different programs: Office 365 and Kivuto.
 The cost of the student licenses is paid by the Student Technology Fee.

 IT Services provides a variety of support services for students.
 For hours of operation, please view the IT Help article IT Services Support Desk.

 - Knowledge Base—A searchable online knowledge base of answers to common technology questions, available 24 hours a day, 7 days a week.
 From here, you can also open a ticket to report a problem to the Support Desk or chat with a Support Desk representative.
 With your permission, a technician can view your desktop remotely to troubleshoot problems.